 - Do not EVER leave your dog in a hot, parked car.
 There are 31 states that have some sort of “hot car” law protecting dogs locked in cars.
 Some of them will grant civic immunity to people who break in to rescue a distressed animal from a vehicle.

 - Test the ground temperature by placing your hand on the ground.
 If it’s too hot for you, it’s likely too hot for your dog’s paw pads.

 - Carry extra water for you and your dog during long hikes or walks in warm temperatures.

 - If your dog typically wears a muzzle, leave it off.
 Muzzles restrict their ability to pant.
 Dogs need to pant in order to keep cool.

-And if your dog loves to play in the water, he’s going to LOVE having his very own kiddie pool.
+And if your pooch loves to play in the water, he’s going to LOVE having his very own kiddie pool or sprinkler during a heatwave.
 You can also have them wear a bandana over their chest that is soaked in cold water to keep them from overheating.